 The Viva takes place during the last week of Easter term.
-It is a formal requirement for Part II and Part III and MASt, however it is not assessed and is relatively informal.
+It is a formal requirement for the MASt course, however it is not assessed and is relatively informal.
 As much as anything, the viva is an opportunity for you to talk about your project with someone who as read through it in detail, and to discuss any questions and concerns that may have arisen along the way.
 Most students find the viva very enjoyable.